Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Additionally, CyberGhost offers simultaneous connections on up to 7 devices and supports streaming, torrenting, and P2P traffic on thousands of servers available.
-If you’re looking for a cheap VPN that doesn’t skimp on entertainment features, CyberGhost is worth looking into.
+If you’re looking for a cheap VPN that doesn’t skimp on entertainment features and that works with the best torrenting sites, CyberGhost is worth looking into.

 Check out our full CyberGhost VPN Review to learn more.

 3. Private Internet Access